HenrikSamuelsson/learning-ceedling/a-field-manual-for-ceedling/notes-a-field-manual-for-ceedling.md

 | unit | The smallest independently testable component of a software application. |
 | unit test | A single function that tests some behaviour of a software module. |
 | Unity | Unit test framework used by Ceedling. |

+## Installing Ceedling

+This chapter explains how to setup Ceedling for an embedded project.

+Ceedling setup involves:

+1. Installing tools that Ceedling requires
+2. Installing Ceedling itself on the development machine
+3. Some reorganization of the code base to enable testability
+4. Introducing Ceedling into your project

+A actual embedded project is required to gets hands on with the material in this chapter, this can be an example project for a development board.